 on the Central Park West Line

-Stopping all train service on a subway line segment, on four consecutive nights for seven continuous hours, gives maintenance crews the opportunity to perform their work assignments on or near the tracks without having to stop work to accommodate frequent train moves through the area.
-This is a better work environment for employees and a far more efficient way to maintain and clean the nation’s largest rail transportation system.
+Stopping all train service on a subway line segment, on four consecutive nights for seven continuous hours, gives maintenance crews the opportunity to perform many tasks on or near the tracks without having to stop work every few minutes while a train moves through the area.
+This is a better work environment for employees and a far more efficient way to maintain and clean the nation’s largest rail and subway transportation system.

-With no trains running along the more than 80-year Eighth Avenue Line, an army of maintenance workers were able to inspect signals and switches, repair and replace track rails and cross ties, clean track floors, perform elevator and escalator repair work, repair water damage, clear drains, and clean stations.
-They were also able to clear the track-bed of debris, and paint areas untouched in years, because they are not reachable during normal train operation.
-In addition, work crews were able to clean lighting fixtures, change bulbs, and repair platform edges.
-High-intensity station cleaning was also performed, providing a visible improvement to the station environment.
+With service suspended between Midtown and Upper Manhattan and service suspended between Midtown and the Bronx, hundreds of maintenance workers were able to inspect signals and switches, repair and replace track rails and cross ties, clean track floors, perform elevator and escalator repair work, repair water damage, clear drains, and clean stations.
+Maintenance crews were also able to clear the track-bed of debris and paint areas that are not reachable during normal train operation.
+In addition to high-intensity station cleaning, work crews were able to clean lighting fixtures, change bulbs, and repair platform edges, thereby providing a visible improvement to the station environment.

 Achievements by the numbers